ivangabriele/mistralai-client-rs/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment**

-Add useful information about your configuration and environment here.
+If applicable, add relevant information about your config and environment here.